Big D’s Downtown Dive – Roswell, New Mexico

 It’s a menu which makes it immediately obvious it was designed by an inventive chef.
 Snacks, what other restaurants might call appetizers, aren’t de rigueur standards.
 They include crab cakes, stuffed avocados, Southwest chicken wontons and more.
 The Soup and Greens section of the menu lists several tempting items such as a Hard Apple salad (aged Cheddar cheese, honey-roasted peanuts, arugula, gala apples, craisins and a peanut cider dressing).
 Specialties include the aforementioned turkey cordon bleu as well as a number of sandwiches.
 It’s the “Burger Machine” page to which my eyes quickly gravitated.
 There are eight burgers on the menu, including a breakfast burger (about as rare in these parts as a UFO crash landing).
 “Happy Endings” is what Big D’s calls its desserts.

-Though all seven “snacks” would tempt Job, we opted for the Thanksgiving Fries (sweet potato fries, sweet whiskey butter, cinnamon and pecan smoked bacon).
+10 March 2017: Though all seven “snacks” would tempt Job, we opted for the Thanksgiving Fries (sweet potato fries, sweet whiskey butter, cinnamon and pecan smoked bacon).
 My Kim called them the best fries she’s ever had.
 She got no argument from me.
 The combination of savory and sweet elements in perfect proportion to each other is an absolute winner.
 So is the pecan-smoked bacon which picks up just a bit of sweetness from the sweet whiskey butter and cinnamon while retaining smoky-salty properties.
 Every single fry is drizzled with both as if someone in the kitchen had meticulously applied them.
+Almost exactly one year from our introduction to these terrific tubers, we returned to the Downtown Dive to see if the magic could be recreated.
+If anything, the Thanksgiving fries were even better the second time around.
+These truly are fries for which you’ll be giving thanks.

 If another alien craft crash lands in the Roswell area, there’s a good chance its GPS (galactic positioning system) missed its target–Big D’s Downtown Dive.
 It’ where all savvy diners from throughout the solar system and beyond should dine when in the Roswell area.